-Capture-recapture method for estimating the number N of fish living in a lake:
+Capture-recapture method for estimating the number N of fish living in a lake follows the two-step procedure:

 - 1. capture and tag say n = 100 fish, then release them in the lake, - 2. recapture say k = 50 fish and count the number of tagged fish.